Bella Vista case: Judge hands out $150,000 in fines for Building Act breaches - NZ Herald

 A judge has dealt out more than $150,000 in fines to parties found guilty of Building Act breaches linked to the failed Bella Vista development.

-The sentencing comes more than a year since the trial began in the High Court and more than three years since 21 homes in the development were evacuated by the Tauranga City Council and the saga began.
+The sentencing comes more than a year since the District Court trial started and more than three years since 21 homes in the development were evacuated by the Tauranga City Council and the saga began.

 In a decision released today, Judge Paul Mabey QC sentenced five parties involved in the development and found guilty of Building Act breaches after being prosecuted by the council.